Green-Software-Foundation/sci/Software_Carbon_Intensity/Appendix_A.md

 1) Architecture of Software
 Different application architectures need monitoring differently.
 Consider, for example, the following workloads:

-	1) Web based multi-tier application or Long running process deployed on either cloud or on-premise
+	1) Web-based, multi-tier application or long-running process deployed on either cloud or on-premise
 	2) Mobile app connecting to backend APIs on cloud or on-premise
 	3) Desktop app connecting to backend APIs on cloud or on-premise
 	4) AI based machine learning model experiments